jakes516/googledrive_file_patcher/README.md

 And in [*GDrive*.**delete_files_from_drive**](patcher/GDrive.py).(It is the 7th method of DriveUtil).

-Also be sure to create auth Credentials detailed below in the Uploader Setup section.
+Also be sure to create OAuth2 Playground Credentials detailed below in the Uploader Setup section.

 ## Functionality
 [*Main.py*](patcher/main.py) now compresses the file you have in [*File_of_interest*](patcher/File_of_interest) with a prompt for version number, uploads the zipfile with a [*VERSION.txt*](patcher/Game_Files/VERSION.txt) to drive,